pmh1988/pmh1988/README.md

   <br>
   <br>
   👋Currently I am actively pursuing professional development in the field of Data Science.
 I have completed several courses and have had the opportunity to work on several data science projects.
 I am eager to continue to learn and grow in this field and am actively seeking the role of Data Analyst & Data Engineer.
+  👩‍💻 I'm currently working on improving the quality of my python code to make it more succint and readable that is easier for others to understand.

+  🧠 I'm love math, programming, data science and books

+  🤔 I'm addicted to learning and growing everyday

+  💬 Feel free to ask me about anything!

 ## 🛠 Skills